tmiland/invidious-installer/README.md

 ## Script to install [Invidious](https://github.com/iv-org/invidious)

 This script is just the install option in [Invidious-Updater](https://github.com/tmiland/Invidious-Updater)
-  - Version 2.0.0 is completely re-written and might be sourced in the future
+  - Version 2.0.0 is completely re-written and has been sourced

 ## Installation